Triple Frontier: Population

+All together, the population of the Triple Frontier adds up to about 950,000 people, making this region the tripoint with the highest population in the world.
 The population in the Triple Frontier is concentrated in three border cities, with the majority of the region's population living on the Paraguayan side of the border.
 Of the three major border cities, the largest is Ciudad del Este in Paraguay, which in 2018 had a population of 299,255.
 Meanwhile, the tourist-centric Brazilian city Foz do Iguaçu has a population of approximately 258,248 (2020) and Puerto Iguazú, Argentina is the smallest of the three cities, with a population of just 82,227.

 In the metropolitan region of the Paraguayan side, Presidente Franco has a population in 2018 of 98,805; Hernandarias, 79,036; and Minga Guazú, 86,755.

-All together, the population of the Triple Frontier adds up to about 950,000 people, making this region the tripoint with the highest population in the world.

 The Arab community and other Asian immigrant communities, which make up an important part of the urban population in the Triple Frontier, are estimated to number approximately 30,000.

 View from the Argentine side of the border.